mlochbaum/BQN/doc/match.md

         G 3
         {𝕏 6}¨ F‿F1

 In some cases you might not be able to demonstrate aliasing so cleanly.
 A function such as a random number generator changes its own state, so calling one function will change the other.
-Comparison tells you whether two blocks are the same.
+But comparison tells you directly whether two blocks are the same.

         f = f1